 Not being in possession of a time machine that can take me a little way into the future and let me know which of 360/spherical video, VR, lightfields etc. is going to be the VHS to the Betamax the rest fall away as, I’m going to go back in time instead, and make a Top Ten of the things that I wish had been made with some sort of virtual or augmented immersive system.

-I’d probably barely heard of U2 at the time this was filmed.
+I suspect I’d barely heard of U2 at the time this was filmed.
 For the second half of the eighties, and into the early nineties they were probably my favourite band though, and in the same way that buying all the albums they’d released up to the point where I discovered them immersed me in the music, The Under a Blood Red Sky video showed me what it was like to see not just U2 live, but anyone.

 Michael Jackson has never been a particular favourite of mine, but he was huge when I was a kid and just trying out everything that I could get my hands on musically, to see what I really did like.
-Back then though, without the Internet and endless TV channels, you had one chance to catch this, or if you were lucky enough to have a VCR by then, you could actually record it.
+Back then, without the Internet and endless TV channels, you had one chance to catch this, or if you were lucky enough to have a VCR by then, you could actually record it.
 And that watch it again.
 And again.
 And again, and again and… etc.

 This was of course pre-MTV (certainly in the UK, at least), so it was shown in it’s own late night slot.
-It’s a bit hazy now, but I suspect it was on Channel $, and possibly on a Friday.
-Two Tribes by Frankie Goes to Hollywood got the same late Friday treatment as well, and could have been a substitute in this list, but the Thriller video was not only had the impact advantage of being aired first, but it was also far more cinematic.
+It’s a bit hazy now, but I suspect it was on Channel 4, and possibly on a Friday.
+Two Tribes by Frankie Goes to Hollywood got the same late Friday treatment as well, and could have been a substitute in this list, but the Thriller video not only had the impact advantage of being aired first, but it was also far more cinematic.